 You Will Need:

 1. Draw the pieces of your pumpkin face onto black cardstock.
 Create any kind of face you’d like or use a pumpkin face template as your guide.
-Cut out the parts of a pumpkin face from the cardstock.
+Cut out the parts of a pumpkin face from the black cardstock.

 2. Use glue dots to adhere the face to the glass bowl.